Should I Watch..? 'The Armstrong Lie' (2013)

 Cycling has come under much scrutiny since the Armstrong scandal broke, even if it does feel like shutting the stable door once the horse has bolted.
 Drug use of a different kind is examined in Pantani: The Accidental Death Of A Cyclist which looks at the rise and demise of Italian Marco Pantani, even if it does offer a similarly sympathetic outlook.
 A more dramatic look at cycling in Bicycle Dreams, a documentary looking at the gruelling Race Across America and the enormous physical and emotional toll it takes on those competing.

-Sportsmen have often been more exciting than the sport they are involved in and one of those is arguably the great racing driver Ayrton Senna, the subject of the documentary Senna.
+Sportsmen have often been more exciting than the sport they are involved in and one of those is arguably the great racing driver Ayrton Senna, the subject of the excellent documentary Senna.
 Or, if you prefer a more Hollywood style look at Formula One, the drama Rush examines the real-life rivalry between Niki Lauda and James Hunt as they clashed for the 1976 Driver's Championship, a battle that had tragic consequences.

 © 2015 Benjamin Cox